LucHermitte/VimFold4C/README.md

     instead of the single fold we have when using `indent` _foldmethod_ (or was it the `syntax` one ?).

-- `strip_template_arguments` (default: _true_) strips template arguments from
-  the fold text generated if the text would be too long for the current window width

-- `strip_namespaces` (default: _true_) tells to strip scopes like `std::` or `boost::filesystem::` from the fold text generated.

-- `max_foldline_length` (default: _"win"_) specifies the maximum line length
-  of the fold text.
-The possibile values are:
-  - _"win"_: stops at current window width
-  - _"tw"_: stops at current [`'textwidth'`](http://vimhelp.appspot.com/options.txt.html#%27tw%27) column
-  - number: hardcoded maximum number of characters to keep.

-- `merge_comments` (default: 1) specifies whether comments shall be folded together with the code or separativelly.

-- `ignored_doxygen_fields` (default: `['class', 'ingroup', 'function', 'def', 'defgroup', 'exception', 'headerfile', 'namespace', 'property', 'fn', 'var']`) list of doxygen keywords that shall be ignored when computing the folded text -- when `merge_comments == 0`

 ## Requirements / Installation